Sunehri Mosque, Peshawar

-Sunehri Mosque (سنہری مسجد) is a mosque located in located in Peshawar, Pakistan.
+Sunehri Mosque (lit.
+'Golden Mosque') is a mosque located in Peshawar, Pakistan.
 It is known for its considerable size and Mughal-style architecture.

 History

 The construction of the mosque began in 1942 but experienced delays due unavailability of funds.
 It was completed in 1992 and was primarily funded by public donations.

 The mosque has been known for offering a separate prayer area for women.
 This section was established in the late 1990s but was closed for some years due to security concerns.
 In March 2020, the women's prayer area was reopened, allowing women to participate on Friday and Eid prayers.

 Building

 The mosque spans 18000 sqft and has a capacity for 6,000 worshippers.
 Its design includes red bricks, arches, domes, and pointed cupolas on the minarets, with the tallest minaret measuring 128 ft.